devvrath123/neuralnetworksfromscratch/README.md

 \end{cases}
 $$

 For the backward pass, we calculate the error at the output using the categorical cross entropy cost function and perform gradient descent.
+We are using MiniBatch gradient descent.
 Gradients are also calculated for the input, the weights and the biases and updated accordingly.
 Since we are using a SoftMax output layer coupled with the CCE cost function, the output gradient simplifies to:

 $$\frac{\partial E}{\partial y_i} = \hat{y}_i - y_i$$